jared-desjardins/jared-desjardins.github.io/research/current.md

 <sup></sup>
 (2013) An Error Analysis of Automatically Parsed Constructions in the [Groningen Meaning Bank](http://gmb.let.rug.nl/)
 <sup></sup>
-(2013) Frequency and semantic change
+(2013) Frequency and Semantic Change
 <sup></sup>
 (2013) Deictic, Prosodic, and Syntactic Organization of a Temporal Sequence in Interaction
 <sup></sup>